-For individuals we offer one-year or two-year membership options, as well as ongoing annual membership.
-If you opt for an ongoing memberhsip you can cancel by emailing us at email@example.com.
+For individuals we offer one-year or two-year membership options, as well as an auto-renewing annual membership.
+If you opt for an ongoing membership you can cancel by emailing us at firstname.lastname@example.org.
 If you are interested in joining or starting a Neighborhood Fire Safe Council (NFSC) group please to go Prepare Your Neighborhood on our main menu.
 There is no charge for NFSC affiliation.

 Individual member benefits include: